 3. Acronis True Image is a powerful and versatile option

-Acronis is a disk-imaging program with a cloud-storage component tacked on.
-It also happens to be the most powerful online-backup solution available for consumers, and now includes antivirus software and ransomware protection.View Deal
+Acronis True Image, recently renamed as Acronis Cyber Protect Home Office, is a disk-imaging program with a cloud-storage component bolted on.
+It's the most powerful online-backup solution available for consumers, and now includes antivirus software and ransomware protection.View Deal

 Some cloud-backup services let you back up operating-system files and applications, while others back up smartphones and tablets.
 Most can back up files to a local drive, and some let you share files with other people or provide file-syncing or dead-storage functions.

-And because restoring terabytes of lost data can take days, some will even express-ship you a hard drive with your recovered data to save time (and one can "seed" an initial backup the same way).
+Because restoring terabytes of lost data can take days, some will even express-ship you a hard drive with your recovered data to save time.
+(One lets you "seed" an initial backup the same way.)

 But while some of these services back up an unlimited number of devices, and others give you unlimited online storage space, none of them gives you unlimited space for an unlimited number of devices for a flat price.
 That would just be too good to be true.